dpteam/DPT.JS-ChatBot/README.md

 JS.ChatBot
 ==========

-## JS.ChatBot - this is a simple ChatBot
+JS.ChatBot - is a simple chat-bot, written in HTML5, JavaScript and CSS.
-## Made on JavaScript + HTML5

 ### Currently working on:
-	* Language selection
+	* Rewrite language selection
-	* HTML5 for legacy IE 6,7,8 support
 	* HTML5 Upper bar

 ### Coming soon: